 Inspect all structures, outbuildings, woodpiles, trees near buildings, and landscape features.
 On larger properties, we focus on the building zone and key pest corridors.

 Rank pest issues by severity and risk.
-Active rodent infestations in the main home take priority; ground squirrel colonies in distant pasture get a different timeline.
+Active pest infestations in the main home take priority; entry pointing ant, spider, mouse, and rat activity in distant pasture get a different timeline.

 Create concentric protection zones โ interior treatment for active pests, building exclusion to seal structures, perimeter barriers around foundations, and monitoring stations at the landscape interface.

-Adjust service emphasis quarterly: rodent focus in fall-winter, insect and spider treatment in spring-summer, ground squirrel work in warm months when colonies are most active.
+Adjust service emphasis quarterly: pest focus in fall-winter, insect and spider treatment in spring-summer, mouse and rat work in warm months when colonies are most active.

 Rural living means coexisting with nature โ but pests don't need to be inside your home.
 Professional service creates the boundary that keeps them out.